Checklist for Schools: Equipment Recycling & Resale

 - Ask for contacts within their company – Will you be helped by a real person or always be waiting for the next generic customer rep to assist you?

-- Check their certifications – Look for R2 and e-Stewards certifications, and then double check the official websites to make sure they are current.
+- Check out their certifications – Look for R2 and e-Stewards certifications, and then double check the official websites to make sure they are current.

 - Ask about compliance – How they will help you comply with your own requirements (FERPA)- Make sure they will help you stay in compliance with any legal requirements you may have.